duniter/duniter-v2s/integration-tests/README.md

 ### create a new functional test

-To create a new test case, simply create a new file with a name of your choice in the `/features` folder and give it the extension `.feature`.
+To create a new test scenario, simply create a new file with a name of your choice in the `/features` folder and give it the extension `.feature`.

 Read in the sections below which users are available and which operations you can write.